-The Congress will support a programme of activities, building inter-continental collaborations to ensure that the field of theatre for young audiences as a whole grows in diversity, creativity and audience appeal across the continent.
+Cradle of Creativity will support a programme of activities, building inter-continental and intercultural collaborations to ensure that the field of theatre for young audiences as a whole grows in diversity, creativity and audience appeal across the continent.

 Given that approximately 43% of the population on the African continent are under the age of 15, the future of theatre in Africa IS theatre for young audiences.

-• 60 Top live theatre, dance and music productions selected from all over the world, with at least half from South Africa and Africa.
+• At least 20 live theatre, dance and music productions selected from all over the world, with at least half from South Africa and Africa.
 These captivating productions are specifically aimed at children and youth from 0 – 19 years old.

-• Next Generation residency program for young theatre professionals, generating intercultural collaborations.
+• Residency program for young theatre professionals, generating intercultural collaborations, in dance for young audiences and in child participation models

-• 2-Day International Research Conference: “Theatre for Young Audiences in Africa & the World”.
+• Conference: “Theatre for Young Audiences in Africa and the world”.

 What's the impact?